Gelelemend: Biography

 The British controlled Detroit as well as areas of the Eastern seaboard, where the Patriot rebels were most active.
 The Delaware tried to remain neutral in the British-American conflict.
 They were subjected to strong pressure to enter the conflict from the British, the Americans, and other Indian nations (most of whom allied with the British, in the hope of pushing American colonists out of their territories).
-Under these circumstances, White Eyes, who by 1773 had become Speaker of the Delaware Head Council, seemed to have some authority as chief in addition to that exercised by Gelelemend.
+Under these circumstances, White Eyes, who by 1773 had become Speaker of the Delaware Head Council, was in line matrilineally to become Chief of the Turtle Clan, and principal chief.
 With White Eyes and Captain Pipe (war captain of the Wolf clan), Gelelemend signed the Delaware Treaty with the United States in 1778.
-Only after the death of White Eyes later that year, who was murdered on November 5, 1778 by an American militia officer, did Gelelemend become principal chief.
+Only after the death of White Eyes later that year, who was murdered on November 5, 1778, by an American militia officer, did Gelelemend become principal chief of the Lenape.

-But the Lenape remained deeply divided over how to respond to the war.
+But the Lenape remained deeply divided over how to respond to the encroachments and war.
 Following indiscriminate attacks by Continentals against the Lenape, bands led by Captain Pipe and Buckongahelas broke away from the pro-American leadership of Gelelemend.
 They allied with the British for the rest of the war.
 After the war, they resettled in Upper Canada, where they were granted land by the Crown.

 By 1781, Gelelemend had been forced from power.
 He was commissioned as a colonel and helped guide Colonel Daniel Brodhead in an expedition to destroy the Delaware capital of Coshocton in Ohio, where he had lived and served as chief.
 The raid found only 15 young warriors, who were bound and killed.
 With a few of his followers, Gelelemend returned with the Americans to Fort Pitt.
 The raid on Coshocton was condemned; Washington court-martialed Broadhead and removed him from command.
 Gelelemend had become a man without a country.
-He lived at Fort Pitt until 1785, always in fear for his life.
+He lived at Fort Pitt until 1785.